 - Jewish Family Services: Adult Incontinence Products

-- National Council of Jewish Women: Suitcase to Start
+- National Council of Jewish Women: Period Project

 - Torah Learning Center: Kosher Meals on Wheels

 - Village Shalom: Vasco M3 Language Translator Device

 Hyman Brand Hebrew Academy: Stop the Bleed Station and Kits

 Funding of $700 is needed for a Stop the Bleed Station and five kits which will have all the tools necessary to help care for someone with excessive bleeding.
 Staff and students have been trained on the Stop the Bleed procedure, so having the proper equipment on hand will add to their feeling of safety and well-being at school.

 The J: Parkinson’s Program Rock Steady Boxing